LB&SCR E4 class: Numbering

+Southern Railway (SR) numbers were 2463–2520, 2556-2566 and 2577–32583.

-British Railways (BR) numbers were 32463-32520, 32556-32566 and 32577-32582.
+British Railways (BR) numbers were 32463–32520, 32556-32566 and 32577–32582.

 E4X class

-In 1909, four locomotives were rebuilt by D. E. Marsh with larger boilers and designated E4X.
-These became BR numbers 32466, 32477, 32478 and 32489.
+In 1909, four locomotives were rebuilt by D. E. Marsh with larger I2 type boilers and designated E4X and this involved moving the side tanks outwards by 5 inches (1.524 m).
+A fourth conversion was undertaken in 1911 but although steaming was improved the restrictions of the chassis design prevented any real advantage being gained.
+These became BR numbers 32466, 32477, 32478 and 32489 : These were the only examples of the E4X class.

 Preservation

 B473 in preservation at the Bluebell Railway.

 Birch Grove in LB&SCR umber livery on the Isle of Wight Steam Railway seen at Smallbrook Junction railway station.

 One of the last members was No. 32473 in 1963.
 This was purchased by a group of preservationists and brought to the Bluebell Railway in East Sussex where it has remained ever since, except for visits to other lines such as the Severn Valley Railway and Isle of Wight Steam Railway.
 The engine was withdrawn from traffic in 1971 and dismantled.
 However work did not start in earnest until the 1980s and following a long overhaul, it returned to traffic in 1997 to celebrate its centenary in 1998.

 After a short period running period-accurate post-1912 LB&SCR livery with the company's initials painted on the side tanks, these were re-lettered with its earlier name Birch Grove.
 In 2005, it was repainted into British Railways lined black mixed traffic livery.
 Following withdrawal from service in May 2008, the locomotive was soon brought into the Bluebell workshops for a fast track overhaul, including a repaint into 1920s Southern Railway green to match much of the line's coaching stock.
 This was completed during January 2010, with the engine reentering traffic on 30 January.
 32473 is the only preserved LB&SCR locomotive not designed by William Stroudley.